A student-led publication that aims to highlight research by undergraduate students of all disciplines

 Our editorial board is compromised of senior undergraduate students with extensive research experience.
 They are passionate about making publishing opportunities accessible for all undergraduates.

-Cyrus is entering his 3rd year in an undergraduate degree in Biology at the University of British Columbia.
+Cyrus is entering his fourth year in an undergraduate degree in Biology at the University of British Columbia.
 He has a prior B.Sc in math from UBC, with a minor in physics.
-His interests range from cosmology to paleontology to clinical research.
-He is currently volunteering at BC Women’s hospital, conducting research on maternal stress preceding cesarean sections.
+His interests range from evolutionary biology to paleontology to clinical research.
+He is currently volunteering at BC Women’s hospital, completing a project studying the impact of maternal stress on opioid use and post-surgical pain after cesarean sections.
+In his free time, Cyrus enjoys maintaining a garden, hiking, and playing chess.